Bocksten Man: Description

 The man was 170–180 cm tall and of slender build.
 There is an injury covering about 8 × 5 cm on the right side of the cranium.
-Of the inner organs, parts of the lungs, liver and brain as well as cartilage are preserved.
+Of the inner organs, parts of the lungs, liver, and brain as well as cartilage are preserved.
 The man had been impaled to the lake bed with two poles; one of oak that hit his heart and one of beech which went through his back.

-The tunic is among the best-preserved medieval tunics in Europe, and made of woollen fabric.
+The tunic is among the best-preserved medieval tunics in Europe and is made of woollen fabric.
 He was wearing a gugel hood with a 90 cm long and 2 cm wide liripipe ("tail").
-On his upper body he wore a shirt and a cloak, while his legs were covered by hosiery.
-Apart from the clothing he had a fabric bag, foot coverings, leather shoes, a belt, a leather sheath and two knives.
+On his upper body, he wore a shirt and a cloak, while his legs were covered by hosiery.
+Apart from the clothing he had a fabric bag, foot coverings, leather shoes, a belt, a leather sheath, and two knives.
 The leather sheath was 40 mm wide and 62 mm long, composed of three layers with a combined saltire and St George's Cross (thus giving a pattern similar to the Union Jack) carved on the outer layer.
-On the inner layer a similar pattern was carved, though this time a pole was added to the symbol.
+On the inner layer, a similar pattern was carved, though this time a pole was added to the symbol.